leovct/polygon/tools/proxy/README.md

 # Proxy

 A lightweight HTTP server, implemented in Go, offering the flexibility to toggle batch request support on the fly using a command-line flag.
+The proxy forwards requests to a local node running at `localhost:8545` and returns the response to the client.

 ## Usage